 Has it been about 4-5 minutes since you turned up the heat on the pan?
 If so, you’re good to go.
 Carefully put the filet mignon in the pan and gently press your steak onto the pan to get a nice sear.

 Note: An instant-read thermometer is your best friend to get the steak’s internal temperature right.
-In our run, the filet mignon hit 100°F in 5-6 minutes.
+In my run, the filet mignon hit 100°F in 5-6 minutes.
 But remember, that’s just an estimate.
 Cooking times can change based on a bunch of factors.
 So, it’s a good idea to use a thermometer to be sure instead of just trusting 100% in what you read online.

 Step 4: Baste the Filet Mignon with Butter